-Women interested in joining the Junior League of San Diego’s incoming Provisional Class should start the application process by clicking HERE.
+Women interested in joining the Junior League of San Diego’s incoming Provisional Class (first year members) should start the application process by clicking HERE.

 Any woman is invited to join who meets the following requirements:

 - You must be at least 21 years of age by the beginning of your Provisional year to apply (there is no maximum age to join!)

 - You must reside within San Diego County no later than one week prior to the date of the Provisional Orientation

 - You must exhibit an interest in the San Diego community and commit to the fulfillment of all requirements and attendance obligations of the Provisional Training Program